Async Alpine — Asynchronous Alpine component loading

 At the time of writing, Async Alpine has six different strategies:

-• idle—waits until the browser isn't busy;
+—waits until the browser isn't busy;visible

-• media—in response to any browser media query!
+—in response to any browser media query!event

-• parent—for loading nested components smarter.
+—for loading nested components smarter.

 These can be used as you'd like, and even combined for really advanced loading strategies!

-A carousel at the bottom of a page that only displays on small screens? ax-load="visible | media (max-width: 768px)" has you sorted!
+A carousel at the bottom of a page that only displays on small screens? ax-load="visible | media (max-width: 768px)"

-An 3D model viewer that runs on a button press but needs to ensure it's parent is loaded first? ax-load="event | parent" will do the trick.
+An 3D model viewer that runs on a button press but needs to ensure it's parent is loaded first? ax-load="event | parent"

 Project Status